puristajs/purista/website/src/handbook/5_scale.md

 # Scaling

-The current version of PURISTA comes with a simple eventbridge implementation for single instances.
+The current version of PURISTA comes with a simple event bridge implementation for single instances.

-We are currently pushing the implementation of AMQP eventbridge which allows the usage of message brokers.
+We are currently pushing the implementation of AMQP event bridge, which allows the usage of message brokers.

 Please be patient.